Pingumaniac/PubSub_with_KRaft_in_Kotlin/README.md

 export PATH=$PATH:/opt/homebrew/sbin
 ```

-### 4. Install IntelliJ with the Scala plugin.
-* Please visit the following website for more detailed instructions: https://www.jetbrains.com/help/idea/discover-intellij-idea-for-scala.html

 ## Bug tracking

 * All users can view and report a bug in the "GitHub Issues" of our repository.
-* Here is the URL for viewing and reporting a list of bugs: https://github.com/Pingumaniac/PubSub_with_Raft_in_Scala/issues
+* Here is the URL for viewing and reporting a list of bugs: https://github.com/Pingumaniac/PubSub_with_Raft_in_Kotlin/issues